TimeRef.com

 Marriage to Anne of Cleves annulled

-The marriage of Henry VIII to Anne of Cleves was annulled just a few months after the marriage.
+The marriage of King Henry VIII to Anne of Cleves was annulled just a few months after the marriage.
 Anne agreed to an annual income and the use of several lavish homes in England.

 Jul 28

-Marriage of Henry VIII and Catherine Howard
+Marriage of King Henry VIII and Catherine Howard

 1542